 Equity Awards.
 Under Vericel's Amended and Restated 2019 Omnibus Incentive Plan (the "2019 Plan") and Vericel's Amended and Restated Non-Employee Director Compensation Guidelines, each non-employee director who continues to serve beyond an annual meeting receives a stock option to purchase 6,500 shares (decreased from 13,125 shares effective as of April 28, 2021) granted on the date of each annual meeting, with an exercise price equal to the fair market value of our common stock on the date of grant, and a grant of 2,600 RSUs (increased from 1,750 RSUs effective as of April 28, 2021).
 Each non-employee director, with the exception of Ms. Wright, received a stock option to purchase 6,500 shares and a grant of 2,600 RSUs at the 2021 annual meeting.
 Such stock options vest in equal monthly increments over a period of one year, subject to continued service through the applicable vesting dates.
-The RSUs vest on the earlier of the first annual meeting following the grant, subject to continued service through the vesting date.
+The RSUs vest on the earlier of the first anniversary date of the RSU grant or the date of the first annual meeting following the grant, subject to continued service through the vesting date.
 Newly-elected directors joining the Board of Directors during the period between annual meetings receive a grant representing a pro-rata amount of the shares subject to the option (reflecting the period of time until the next annual meeting).